AMKID -- a large KID-based camera at the APEX telescope: Optical system

-The optical system of AMKID is composed of six reflective mirrors as depicted in Fig.~\ref{fig:OpticSystem}.
-The system was designed to make use of the maximum possible field-of-view at the APEX telescope.
-The initial optical layout, which was later optimized, consists of two Gaussian beam telescopes with a total magnification of 3.6.\\ The first Gaussian telescope, composed of mirrors M6 and M5, is located inside the cryostat and has a magnification near unity.
-The output image plane is used as location for the cryostat window.
-A cold pupil, at around 8 K, is located between these two mirrors and shapes the beam to the sub-reflector size.
-A cold baffle structure is used as termination for stray light in the system.
-Electromagnetic simulations (CST studio suite \textsuperscript{\textregistered}) were used to compute the coupling efficiency of detectors to the camera pupil as 45\% for LFA and 55\% for HFA.
-The rather high loss is because of the choice of focal plane sampling, trading off mapping speed versus single pixel performance by oversampling as discussed in \cite{Griffin_2002}.\\ The second Gaussian telescope, consisting of the mirrors M3 and M4, is located outside the cryostat.
-It converts the image plane located at window location to the telescope focal surface.
-Telescope boundaries, given by the size and shape of the available space in the Cassegrain cabin, requires the use of two additional flat mirrors (F1 and F2) to fold the optic path.
-The use of fully reflective optics circumvents the otherwise critical anti-reflection coating of lenses for multi-frequency operation. \\ This initial design was optimized to compensate for optical aberrations over the complete field of view.
-The optimization was done using geometric optics (Zemax OpticStudio\textsuperscript{\textregistered}) by define all mirror surfaces, including the flat folding mirrors, as extended polynomial expressions.
-The coefficients that define mirror shapes were optimized with the goal of achieving a Strehl ratio at 350 $\mu m$ larger than 0.8 over the complete field of view, meanwhile constraining the system to be diffraction limited.
-A detailed overview of the design process and final results is presented in \cite{Esteras_2015}.\\ A Monte Carlo tolerance analysis shows that high precision alignment of the mirrors is required with regard to the crystat body: $\pm$0.2mm for critical mirrors as F2 and M4, and $\pm$0.5mm for M3 and F1 mirrors.
-Internal cryogenic mirrors are built as a single block and cannot be adjusted.
-The analysis show that under this limits the Strehl ratio degradation is lower than 0.95 at 850~GHz.
-The instrument optics is aligned and regularly verified using a metrology arm (FaroArm\textsuperscript{\textregistered}) which is installed as part of the instrument in the telescope Cassegrain cabin.\\ The optical design was verified using physical optics (GRASP from TICRA) .
-A set of 9 beams across the array was investigated: the four corners of the field of view, the four centers of individual sub-arrays and the center position or system optical axis.
+The optical design was verified using physical optics (GRASP from TICRA) .
+A set of nine beams across the array was investigated: the four field-of-view corners, the four sub-array centers, and the center position or the system optical axis.
 For each beam the current distribution over the mirrors was calculated.
 The cold-stop and window aperture truncation were computed as virtual currents on these apertures.
-The LFA numeric simulation includes the telescope sub-reflector and the main 12 meter dish.
-Given numeric complexity, the HFA simulation does not include the antenna, but instead, a geometric optical model is used to propagate the sub reflector illumination to the main aperture of the telescope.
-Subsequently Fourier optics is used to transform the E-field distribution on the telescope aperture into the beam shape on sky.
-Results confirm that the optical system is diffraction limited with a beam size of less than 17’’ for the LFA and less than 8’’ for the HFA.
-The ellipticity of beams in both arrays is lower than 1.1 across the complete field of view.
+The LFA numeric simulation includes the telescope sub-reflector and the main 12-meter dish.
+Given numeric complexity, the HFA simulation does not include the antenna.
+Instead, a geometric optical model is used to propagate sub-reflector illumination to the main aperture of the telescope.
+Subsequently, Fourier optics is used to transform the E-field distribution on the telescope aperture into the beam shape on sky.
+Results confirm that the optical system is diffraction-limited with a beam size of less than 17’’ for the LFA and less than 8’’ for the HFA.
+Beam ellipticity in both arrays is lower than 1.1 across the entire field of view.